 Indeed, while HBCplus is very much about enhancing convenience for airlines, it is also about improving the economics of inflight connectivity, and helping operators avoid a costly rip-and-replace of IFC hardware should they seek a different MSP in the future.
 And because the SPI terminal is being offered by Airbus as supplier furnished equipment, it comes with inherent support and warranties from the airframer.

-“I think it’s really going to drive costs down for airlines in the space, which ultimately will provide a better service to passengers because we’ll then start to see airlines being able to offer free Wi-Fi because it becomes much less of a cost burden on them and they can really provide the service they want for their passengers,” SPI vice president, products and strategy Ben Asmar told Runway Girl Network at the recent APEX/IFSA Exhibition in Long Beach.
+“I think it’s really going to drive costs down for airlines in the space, which ultimately will provide a better service to passengers because we’ll then start to see airlines being able to offer free Wi-Fi because it becomes much less of a cost burden on them and they can really provide the service they want for their passengers,” SPI vice president, products and strategy Ben Asmar told Runway Girl Network at the recent APEX/IFSA EXPO in Long Beach.

 Particularly after the Covid pandemic, “I think cost reduction is critical not only for the airline to operate and to provide great service; then they can pass it onto their passengers as well,” he added.